pxlit-projects/2de-zit-LennertLinsen/README.md

 - _architecture_: this folder contains documentation regarding the architecture of your system.
 - `docker-compose.yml` : to start the backend (starts all microservices)
 - _backend-java_: contains microservices written in java
-- _backend-net_: contains microservices written in C#
 - _demo-artifacts_: contains images, files, etc that are useful for demo purposes.
 - _frontend-web_: contains the Angular webclient
-- _frontend-app_: contains the mobile client written in MAUI

 Each folder contains its own specific `.gitignore` file.
 **:warning: complete these files asap, so you don't litter your repository with binary build artifacts!**